objectionary/jeo-maven-plugin/README.md

 The plugin can transform Java bytecode into EO and back.
 Usually, the plugin transforms each bytecode class file into a separate EO file, maintaining a one-to-one relationship.
-If the Java class has name `Application.class`, the EO file will have `Application.xmir` file.
+If the Java class has the name `Application.class`, the EO file will have the name `Application.xmir`.

 For example, consider the following Java class: